 The Forrest Meeker Home

-The “I House” is a simple form consisting of a rectangular two-story house with a simple gabled roof.
+The “Federal House” is a simple form consisting of a rectangular two-story house with a simple gabled roof.
 This style of house normally had two rooms down and two rooms up.
 In the middle were the entrance hall and a stairway to the upper story.
 There would be two chimneys, one at either end.

 The Meeker House Evolution

-A basement level extension was added off the south end of the original house for office space.
+A basement level extension was added off the south end of the house for office space.
 This now serves as the Delaware County Historical Society business office.

 The Meeker House Today

-The nearly 200-year-old house remains in a remarkable state of preservation, inside and out.
+The 200-year-old house remains in a remarkable state of preservation, inside and out.
 The windows and doors are mostly original to the construction, and the interior woodwork is walnut, painted in the formal parts of the house.
 The recesses surrounding the fireplaces have original wood cabinetry with paneled doors and trim, and the floors in the old portions of the house are original ash planking.